Nebraska State Capitol: In Omaha

-Congress officially opened Nebraska Territory with the passage of the Kansas-Nebraska Act of 1854.
-Almost instantly a factional divide between North Platters (those living north of the Platte River) and South Platters (those living south of the Platte) arose over the question of capital location.
+Congress officially opened Nebraska Territory with the passage of the Kansas–Nebraska Act of 1854.
+Almost instantly, a factional divide between North Platters (those living north of the Platte River) and South Platters (those living south of the Platte) arose over the question of capital location.
 Much to the chagrin of the South Platters, Acting Governor Thomas B. Cuming selected the small northern village of Omaha City for the seat of government.
-Cuming was from Iowa, and as his political allies were investors in the Council Bluffs and Nebraska Ferry Company, Omaha as capital would be beneficial to his personal political career.
+Cuming was from Iowa, and as his political allies were investors in the Council Bluffs and Nebraska Ferry Company, Omaha as the capital, would be beneficial to his personal political career.
 Results from the first territorial census, however, revealed 914 North Platters and 1,818 South Platters.
 The South Platters, with greater legislative representation, would be able to take the capital, but Cuming ignored proportional representation and assigned seven councilmen and fourteen representatives to the north and six councilmen and twelve representatives to the south.
 The North Platters, with greater political power, confirmed Omaha as the capital.

 In Omaha, two structures served the Territory of Nebraska.
 The first was a two-story brick building donated by the Council Bluffs and Nebraska Ferry Company.
 This building, formerly located on 9th Street between Douglas and Farnam, served the Territorial Legislature for the sessions of 1855 and 1857.
-A second building, constructed in 1857-58 on the site of present-day Omaha Central High School, served the remaining sessions of the Territorial Legislature and the first sessions of the State Legislature beginning in 1867.
+A second building, constructed in 1857–1858 on the site of present-day Omaha Central High School, served the remaining sessions of the Territorial Legislature and the first sessions of the State Legislature beginning in 1867.